ritesh55555/Modifier/README.md

  - screen1_device.kv : code to display first page that contains the options to select device
  - screen2_resource.py : code to display second page to select specific resource type
  - screen3_customizeResource.py : code to display last page that has options to customize command

+ ### To do
+ 1. user interface is quite dull
+ 2. back in every page doesn't work properly .
+Once you click next button , you will be unable to go to back and change options